 Professor Sinéad McGilloway

-The psychological aspects and community context of health care and social problems.
-Child and adult mental health and well-being in the community.
+Broadly: The psychological aspects and community context of health care and social problems.
+Specifically: Child and adult mental health and well-being in the community.
 Health services research.
 Intervention design, development and evaluation.
-The health and social care needs (including employment and social integration) of vulnerable and socially excluded groups Mental health and well-being in palliative/end-of-life care.
+The health and social care needs (including employment and social integration) of vulnerable and socially excluded groups.
+Mental health and well-being aspects of palliative/end-of-life care.
+Systematic reviews.